 Minnesota Sales Tax Calculator 2026

-Estimate Minnesota state and local sales or use tax with profile-based local rates, scenario controls, and transparent total-cost outputs.
+Estimate Minnesota state and local sales or use tax with Q2 2026 local profiles, tax-included receipts, use-tax credits, and special-rate controls.

 Use for general taxable sales where Minnesota sales tax is collected at checkout.